Kotlin/dokka/docs/topics/runners/cli.md

 <deflist>
     <def title="displayName">
-        <p>Display name used to refer to the source set.</p>
+        <p>The display name used to refer to the source set.</p>
         <p>
-            The name will be used both externally (for example, as source set name visible to documentation readers) and internally (for example, for logging messages of <code>reportUndocumented</code>).
+            The name is used both externally (for example, the source set name is visible to documentation readers) and internally (for example, for logging messages of <code>reportUndocumented</code>).
         </p>
-        <p>Platform name could be used if you don't have a better alternative.</p>
+        <p>The platform name can be used if you don't have a better alternative.</p>
     </def>
     <def title="sourceSetID">
-        <p>Technical ID of the source set</p>
+        <p>The technical ID of the source set</p>
     </def>
     <def title="documentedVisibilities">
-        <p>Set of visibility modifiers that should be documented.</p>
+        <p>The set of visibility modifiers that should be documented.</p>
         <p>
             This can be used if you want to document protected/internal/private declarations, as well as if you want to exclude public declarations and only document internal API.
         </p>
-        <p>Can be configured on per-package basis.</p>
+        <p>This can be configured on per-package basis.</p>
         <p>
             Possible values:
             <list>